tinh/breath_of_time/README.md

 breath_of_time RPG's game
 =========================

-An RPG game to help us to imporve our skill in different language
+An RPG game to help us to improve our skill in differents languages

+## Everyone can participate
+of course, the aim is not to develop the game of the year.
+That's why, maybe persons who never made a game are better candidates to help us.

-The idea is :
+## The idea is :
 * python - game engine
     * [map](### Map) sort of random with criteria for each era/rooms
-* cpp/ruby - graphic
+* cpp/ruby - graphic with SDL support

 ### Map